LucasOAssuncao/Project-Bank-accounts/README.md

 You will need to click in "sign up" at main page.

-username will require at least 3 characters.
+"username" will require at least 3 characters.

-password will require at least 8 characters, at least 1 uppercase, and 1 number.
+"password" will require at least 8 characters, at least 1 uppercase, and 1 number.

 After you signed you will be redirected to /login, i recommend you to create another account for full test of the aplication.